salmaelhanchi/NeuroMatch_2026_Behaviour/hierarchical/experiments/salma/SESSION_MEMORY_2026-07-23.md

 - Page 4 checks possible block shift/alignment.
 - The analysis uses already fitted `hb_adaptive` parameters, then performs post-fit diagnostics; it does not refit a separate regression model with coherence and prior_std as learning parameters.
 - The hidden learning update depends on feedback directions.
 Coherence changes sensory likelihood and response predictions, so coherence-stratified hidden-learning plots show where coherence trials fall on the same learned trajectory.

+Interpretation

+For this analysis, we used the current HB-Adaptive model from the model-verification branch.
+This model does not just fit a fixed prior.
+Instead, it learns two hidden quantities over trials: the believed width of the prior, and the confidence that the informed prior should be used instead of a uniform prior.

+We replayed the fitted model across all participants and asked whether prior learning changes across the four prior contexts: 10, 20, 40, and 80 degrees, and whether this pattern depends on motion coherence: 6, 12, or 24 percent.

+The main result is that learned prior values clearly track prior width.
+Narrow priors, like 10 degrees, lead to stronger learned prior confidence and smaller believed prior SD.
+Broad priors, like 80 degrees, lead to weaker confidence and larger believed prior SD.
+This means the model is capturing the block-level prior structure.

+In contrast, coherence had very little effect on the hidden prior-learning variables.
+That makes sense because in this model, prior learning is updated from feedback directions, while coherence affects the sensory likelihood and response prediction.

+So the takeaway is: the model learns the prior context across blocks, and this learning is mainly driven by prior width rather than coherence.